 DIY window shutters for the ugly basement windows.

-Recently I shared the story of a window shutter that I built to cover our unsightly basement windows.
-We aren’t able to open these windows so we wouldn’t lose anything by shuttering it.
+Recently I shared the story of a window shutter that I built to cover our unsightly basement window.
+We aren’t able to open this window so we wouldn’t lose anything by shuttering it in.

 Here it is after our 2nd attempt.

-All that was left to do was to screw the fake hinges on.
+All that was left to do was to screw the faux hinges on.
 I also attached a latch to give it a real shutter feel.

 What do you think of my DIY window shutters.
 Does it look like a shutter or am I fighting a losing battle?